pocession/aging_BalbC/README.md

 16SrDNA sequencing experiments were conducted at 2022-2023.
 The experiment included three tissues: SI, LI, CE, two conditions: SPF, GF, and three ages: 3w, 17w, 78w.
 Those files were not analyzed yet.

 ## Change log
 - 20240509: update functions.
 Also update annotated DMR files to [DMR_annotated](./Results/Statistics/DMR_annotated/) repository.
+Codes of this repository are also going to public.
+All data and presentation files are not shown.
 - 20240225: re-organize the readme files and scripts.
 - 20240224: upload annotated DMR files to [DMR_annotated](./Results/Statistics/DMR_annotated/) repository.
 - 20240218: upload all raw files and temporary results.
 Re-organized the [Results](./Results/) repository.